CX-Box/cxbox-doc/docs/widget/fields/field/input/input.md

 [Advanced customization](/advancedCustomization_drillDown)
 ## Validation
-`Validation` is designed to check values entered into visual components.
-Validation can be of two types:
+`Validation` allows you to check any business rules for user-entered value.
+There are two types of validation:

-1) Exception is message about technical or business errors.
+1) Exception: Displays a message to notify users about technical or business errors.

-2) Confirm  is designed to display a dialog with an optional message, and to wait until the user either confirms or cancels the dialog.
+2) Confirm: Presents a dialog with an optional message, requiring user confirmation or cancellation before proceeding.

 ### How does it look?
 === "List widget"
     === "BusinessException"